EvanFarry/another-todo-app-react/README.md

-The Classic todo app -- but this time in React!
+The Classic todo app  :zzz:  -- but this time in React!